-Our newsletter this quarter is dedicated to helping families plan for what has become a life altering cost of paying for college.
+Our newsletter this quarter is dedicated to helping families plan for what has become a life-altering cost of paying for college.
+But do not fear, there are simple things you can do to boost your children’s college fund.
 It is not news to anyone that over the past 30 years, the cost of college tuition and room & board at all levels has spun out of control.
 The year over year increase in the cost of tuition and fees since 1978 to date has far outpaced any reasonable rate of inflation, and demands a new look at college savings strategies.
 In the chart below, you will see the increase in the price of college tuition and fee versus other comparable expenses over the past 30 years.
-It’s mind blowing!!
+Its mind blowing!!

 Fund A 529 Account*